 Sometimes a simple but profound Buddhist story can teach you what life is truly all about, and what are the things that actually matter in life.
 Especially when everything seems superficial, overwhelming, and confusing.

-Life today has become so fast-paced, and instantaneous, that people have become used to getting everything in their hands instantly.
+Life today has become so fast-paced, and instantaneous, that people have become used to getting everything instantly.
 And not to forget, there are a ton of distractions around, both external and internal to tempt you to give up one thing for something else that might seem better.

 While on their way, they came across a lake far away, so they decided to stop and rest for a bit, as they were quite thirsty.
 Buddha asked his youngest disciple, who was also the most impatient, to bring him some water.

-The disciple starting walking to the lake, but when he reached there, he found a wagon of oxen crossing it.
+The disciple started walking to the lake, but when he reached there, he found a wagon of oxen crossing it.
 He noticed that due to this, the water gradually became muddy, and he wondered how could he give this dirty water to Buddha.
 So he went back and told him that the water was too muddy and cloudy, and it is not fit for them to drink.

 A few minutes later, Buddha again asked him to go to the lake and fetch some water for him to drink.
 Nonetheless, the water was still as dirty as before.
-The disciple came back to Buddha and said the same thing that the water is still too dirty to drink.
+The disciple came back to Buddha and said the same thing, the water is still too dirty to drink.